-Both integrated upper drivers feature an internal bootstrap Schottky diode.
+All three integrated drivers feature an internal bootstrap schottky diode.
 Simply adding an external capacitor across the BOOT and PHASE pins completes the bootstrap circuit.
 The bootstrap function is also designed to prevent the bootstrap capacitor from overcharging due to the large negative swing at the PHASE node.
 This reduces voltage stress on the boot to phase pins.